catgoose/do-the-needful.nvim/README.md

   ["${dir}"] = {
-    title = "Which directory to search", -- defaults to the name of token type = "function", -- function or string default = "get_cwd", --[[ defaults to "".
+    title = "Which directory to search", -- defaults to the name of token type = "function", -- function or string default = "get_cwd", --[[ defaults to "" if omitted.
 If ask.type is a value other than "function", the literal value of default will be used.
-If ask.type is "function", the named function in the ask_functions section will be evaluated for the default value passed into vim.ui.input ]] }
+If ask.type is "function", the named function in the ask_functions table will be evaluated for the default value passed into vim.ui.input ]] }
 }
 ```